Odds tick upward for development of tropical wave in central Atlantic

-The next named tropical cyclone in the Atlantic basin will be Jerry, followed by Karen and Lorenzo.
-The Atlantic hurricane season runs until November 30.
+The next named storm in the Atlantic Basin will be Jerry, followed by Karen and Lorenzo.
+The Atlantic hurricane season runs until Nov.
+30.

-The National Hurricane Center has highlighted a region stretching from the Caribbean islands eastward into the open Atlantic for the possibility of tropical cyclone development over the next week.
-However, forecasters caution that there are conflicting signals on whether a disturbance in the area will ever become organized.
+The NHC highlighted an area off the coast of Africa and stretching to the Caribbean where tropical development is possible over the next week.
+However, forecasters caution that there are conflicting signals on whether the disturbance in the area will ever become organized.

 (FOX Weather)